-Following are some reasons why you may not be receiving phone calls and possible resolutions:
+Following are some reasons why you may not be receiving phone calls on the TeleConsole (or your SIP phone) and possible resolutions:

 - Problems with your Internet connection: The first thing to check (rather obvious but still worth mentioning) is making sure your Internet connection is up and running.